glarer/UserspaceBypass/Readme.md

 3. Find the potentially syscall address of the program: (Or just use the pre-hardcode address in `source_codes/ub/zz_daemon/main.c`, if it is changed, please add the new address in `source_codes/ub/zz_daemon/main.c`)
 	* <span id='strace'>***How to find syscall address:*** </span>
    * Use `strace` to find the addresses of syscalls. e.g.:
      * `write` of redis: `sudo strace -ip xxx`, xxx is the pid of redis-server.
-(Here we need the redis-server is running, i.e., a redis-client program is running to communicate with the redis-server.)
+(Here we need the redis-server is running, i.e., a redis-client program is running to communicate with the redis-server: one terminal run `./redis-server`, another terminal run `./redis-benchmark`.)
      * Then find the address of `write` and do step 4.
 4. Modify codes in daemon program: `source_codes/ub/zz_daemon/main.c`
     ```c